dbmi-bgm/cgap-pipeline/DOC.rst

 De Novo Calling
 ++++++++++++++++++++++++++

-This step uses ``granite novoCaller`` to call *de novo* mutations assigning a posterior probability based on unrelated samples and trio.
+This step uses ``granite novoCaller`` to call *de novo* mutations by assigning a posterior probability based on unrelated samples and trio.
 The output vcf file is checked for integrity to ensure the format is correct and the file not truncated.

 * CWL: workflow_granite-novoCaller-rck-check.cwl